Luis Arraez Player Props: Marlins vs. Royals

 Royals Pitching Rankings

+- The 8.9 strikeouts per nine innings put together by the Royals pitching staff ranks 13th in the league.

-- The Royals' 5.04 team ERA ranks 28th among all league pitching staffs.
+- The Royals' 5.00 team ERA ranks 27th among all MLB pitching staffs.

-- In his last time out on Tuesday, the righty threw five scoreless innings against the St. Louis Cardinals while surrendering two hits.
+- The right-hander's last time out was on Saturday against the Colorado Rockies, when he tossed five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.